Case Studies

 How the Open Food Network fits into this vision

 Cambridge Organic always knew they needed an online trading platform.
 As the management team of the company were already involved in the Open Food Network, they believed the organisation would be a good fit.
+The team appreciated that the OFN aligned with their own values of transparency and supporting small growers.

 Cambridge Food Hub is the most proud of the relationships they have made and strengthened while a part of the Open Food Network.
 For them, seeing first hand the positive impact you have on a new business by helping them access new retailers is rewarding.